-Cross purchase Co-owners purchase departing owner's business interest Entity purchase Business purchases departing owner's business interest Wait and see Purchase of departing owner's business interest by either remaining owner(s) or business Premium payer Each owner pays premium on policies they own Business Remaining owner(s) or business Owner Each owner owns policy on life of each other owner Business (1) Remaining owner(s) or business Beneficiary Each owner is beneficiary of policies they own Business Remaining owner(s) or business Business Not a party to the agreement Premiums not deductible Proceeds received tax-free Depends on the owner and beneficiary arrangements Purchasing owner Premiums not deductible Proceeds received tax-free Basis increased by amount paid to deceased's family C corporations - no basis increase to surviving owners S corporations and other pass-through entities - with planning, surviving owners may be able to obtain some basis increase Depends on the identity of purchasing owner (either remaining owner or business) made at time of death Seller upon death Purchase price received generally doesn't cause taxable event ^[1] Purchase price received generally doesn't cause taxable event 2 Purchase price received generally doesn't cause taxable event (2) Seller upon disability Seller recognizes capital gain to the extent proceeds exceed basis Seller recognizes capital gain to the extent proceeds exceed basis Seller recognizes capital gain to the extent proceeds exceed basis Estate value Value of business interest and cash value of policies on other owners included in gross estate Value of business interest included in gross estate and risk that death benefit might inflate value (3) Value of business interest and possibly value of policies on other owners depending on ownership structure.
-Also, risk that death benefit might inflate value of business.
-(3)
+Cross purchase Co-owners purchase departing owner's business interest Entity purchase Business purchases departing owner's business interest Wait and see Purchase of departing owner's business interest by either remaining owner(s) or business Insurance arrangement Premium payer Each owner pays premium on policies they own Business Remaining owner(s) or business Owner Each owner owns policy on life of each other owner Business 1 Remaining owner(s) or business Beneficiary Each owner is beneficiary of policies they own Business Remaining owner(s) or business Income tax impact Business Not a party to the agreement Premiums not deductibleProceeds received tax-free Depends on the owner and beneficiary arrangements Purchasing owner Premiums not deductible Proceeds received tax-free Basis increased by amount paid to deceased's family C corporations - no basis increase to surviving owners S corporations and other pass-through entities - with planning, surviving owners may be able to obtain some basis increase Depends on the identity of purchasing owner (either remaining owner or business) made at time of death Seller upon death Purchase price received generally doesn't cause taxable event1 Purchase price received generally doesn't cause taxable event 2 Purchase price received generally doesn't cause taxable event 2 Seller upon disability Seller recognizes capital gain to the extent proceeds exceed basis Seller recognizes capital gain to the extent proceeds exceed basis Seller recognizes capital gain to the extent proceeds exceed basis state tax impact Value of business interest and cash value of policies on other owners included in gross estate Value of business interest included in gross estate Value of business interest and possibly value of policies on other owners depending on ownership structure

-(1) The tax deduction for interest expense on general borrowing may be reduced if the business owns life insurance contracts issued after June 8, 1997, on the lives of certain insureds.
-(2) If purchase price received is equal to value of business interest at death, there will be no capital gain tax payable upon sale.
+1 The tax deduction for interest expense on general borrowing may be reduced if the business owners life insurance contracts issued after June 8, 1997, on the lives of certain insureds.

+2 If purchase price received is equal to value of business interest at death, there will be no income tax payable upon sale.
+Under the current law, basis step up at death is replaced by a modified carryover basis rule in 2010 only.